sartoriuslib.devices¶

 Supports forced xBPI, forced SBI, and ProtocolKind.AUTO opens.

-open_device is the name documented for cross-library uniformity
+open_device is the canonical name for cross-library uniformity

 The factory owns the transport's construction and wires it through